tianjialiu/SMRT-Flames/README.md

 # SMRT-Flames
 SMRT-Flames: Smoke Management and Risk Tool with Fire-Land-Atmosphere Mapped Scenarios

 [SMRT-Flames](https://smoke-policy-tool.projects.earthengine.app/view/smrt-flames) quantifies the "smoke risk" of historical and potential wildland fire emissions in the western United States on population-weighted exposure and allows end-users to explores the impact of hypothetical land management scenarios on reducing smoke risk.
 The smoke risk index is based on a flexible framework that includes fire history and activity, emissions factors, atmospheric transport, and land cover.
 SMRT-Flames allows land managers to prioritize prescribed burns and fuel treatments to minimize the long-term population smoke burden.
-See our [preprint](https://doi.org/10.31223/X57M7F) for more information.
+See our [ES&T paper](https://doi.org/10.1021/acs.est.5c01914) for more information.

 ![banner image](https://github.com/tianjialiu/SMRT-Flames/blob/main/docs/imgs/SMRT-Flames.png)